Spain helped with the American Revolution - American Minute with Bill Federer

 In 1766, Jorge Farragut moved from Spain to America, where he changed his name to George Farragut.

-He became a patriot and joined in the Revolutionary War against Britain.
+He became a American patriot and joined in the Revolutionary War against Britain.

-He served as a lieutenant in the South Carolina Navy and then the Continental Navy.
+He served as a lieutenant in the fledgling South Carolina Navy and then in the Continental Navy.

 After Jefferson's Louisiana Purchase, the Farraguts moved to New Orleans.

-New Orleans had been a French city till the British won the French and Indian War.
-Rather than letting the British get it, France secretly gave it to Spain with the Treaty of Fountainbleau, 1762.
+Rather than let the British get it, France secretly gave New Orleans to Spain with the Treaty of Fountainbleau, 1762.

 It was the capital of Spanish Luisiana till Napoleon invaded Spain and took it back with the Treaty of Ildefonso, 1800, then sold it to the U.S. with the Louisiana Purchase, 1803.

-Spanish Captain George "Jorge" Farragut's son, David Glasgow Farragut, went on to be a hero in the War of 1812, after which he was made the first U.S. Navy Admiral.
+Spanish Captain Jorge Farragut's son, David Glasgow Farragut, became a U.S. Navy hero during the War of 1812, being promoted to be the first U.S. Navy Admiral.

 --